vtexdocs/dev-portal-content/docs/release-notes/2024-12-20-new-sponsored-count-parameter.md

 excerpt: "FastStore projects now include a new parameter to improve the management of sponsored product search results."
 ---

-We've added a new parameter, `sponsoredCount`, to the search query.
-This parameter gives more control over the number of sponsored products returned in your store’s search results.
+We've added a new parameter, `sponsoredCount`, to FastStore's search query.
+This new parameter allows you to control the number of sponsored products displayed in your store’s search results, providing more flexibility in managing search relevance and sponsored content.

-> ⚠ Extension API users: If you are using the [`ClientProductGallery`](https://developers.vtex.com/docs/guides/faststore/api-extensions-extending-queries-using-fragments#clientproductgalleryquery) fragment, this change may cause errors.
-Make sure your implementation is updated to handle the `sponsoredCount` parameter accordingly by following the instructions in the [next section](#api-extension-users).
+> ❗️ Extension API users: If you are using the [`ClientProductGallery`](https://developers.vtex.com/docs/guides/faststore/api-extensions-extending-queries-using-fragments#clientproductgalleryquery) fragment, this change may cause errors.
+To prevent issues, ensure your implementation is updated to handle the `sponsoredCount` parameter by following the instructions in the [API Extension Users](#api-extension-users) section below.

 ## What needs to be done?

-To have the new parameter enabled in your project, follow these steps:
+To enable this new feature in your FastStore project, follow these steps:

 1. Open your FastStore project using your preferred code editor.
 2. Update your FastStore project to version `3.0.157` or later, by running the following: